Raiibe/AppJS/README.md

 Par BAIER Geoffrey & BINET Paul

-## Installation & Utilisation
+## Installation & Using

-Cloner le dépôt, puis exécuter les commandes suivantes dans le dossier du projet :
+Clone the repository, then execute the following command lines in the project folder:

-- créez un serveur local sur le port 8080
+- create a local server on port 8080

 <pre>php -S localhost:8080</pre>

-- accédez à l'adresse suivante pour tester l'application
+- go to the following address to try the application

 <pre>localhost:8080</pre>